pbardea/sync/client/README.md

 paul bardea (local)
 save() -> emits another change set

+## Figure out writing to local storage

+- Create a database
+- Create objects
+- Save objects

+Data flow:

+- bootstrap() -> Received data model is written to the data store
+- addChange() -> Transaction is written down to storage

+Startup:

+- Do I have data locally?

+  - YES: Request a delta bootstrap that sends back all of the objects that have been modified since a particular version.
+Update indexdb with the new models.
+  - NO: Request a full bootstrap and write the response to indexdb.

+- Change is made: make it in memory

+- Applying change from server -> Update the relevant model in indexdb.

 ## Server Endpoints

 Authentication: Custom JWT.
 I just need a username and team.